 If you do not know how to effectively shred your most important documents, it’s time to learn.

 What to shred

-The rule of thumb is to shred any paper or document that contains personally-identifying information such as your signature, name, address, phone number, Social Security number, account numbers and any other information that is uniquely yours.
+The rule of thumb is to shred any paper or document that contains personally identifying information for all member of your household—including the kids regardless of their age—such as your signature, name, address, phone number, Social Security number, account numbers, and any other information that is uniquely yours and theirs.

-That means anything and everything from the address labels on junk mail and magazines to luggage tags, pay stubs, ATM recipes and airline tickets; photocopies of birth certificates and expired passports to tax returns older than three years.
+That means anything and everything from the address labels on junk mail and magazines to luggage tags, pay stubs, ATM receipts, and airline tickets; photocopies of birth certificates, medical prescriptions, school information; expired passports and most tax returns older than three years.

 When in doubt, always err on the side of shredding.

 How to shred

 As difficult as it is to imagine, some shredded documents can be reconstructed through painstakingly tedious work by motivated identity thieves with pressure-sensitive tape.

 If the “shreds” a machine produces are fairly large strips, that becomes yet another potential hazard to your identity.
 That makes the idea of just tearing up your documents before you put them into the trash a total waste of time.
 Even a child could put them back together.

 Strip-cut shredders are the least secure, using rotation knives to cut narrow strips as long as the original sheet of paper.
 These strips can be reassembled, making a strip-cut shredder the least secure.
 If you are using a stripp-cutting, you need to consider upgrading to a more secure method.